Birmingham PR Agency Awarded Highest Accreditation by Best Companies

 “We strive to ensure each individual within WPR has the opportunity to expand their skill set, receives recognition for their effort and has a network of support available to help them to reach new heights.”

-All team members have access to Mental Health First Aiders, a healthcare cash plan and can donate a day of their time to help a charitable cause of choice with an Impact Day.
+All team members have access to Mental Health First Aiders, a healthcare cash plan and can donate a day of their work time to help a charitable cause of choice with an Impact Day.